 Can we hire employees through our account?

-I didn't receive my reports.
-How do I get copies?
+I didn't receive my monthly reports.
+How do I see the account history?

 Can I get a report showing all the activity in my account for a certain period (year-to-date, quarterly, fiscal or calendar year)?

 Yes, please call Lena Tran (4-1189) or Cindy Nimrud (4-1494).

 I want to attend a banquet benefiting another college/department on campus.
 Can I pay for this out of my Tower account?
 Will I have to pay the 5 percent administrative fee?